The Vegan Suite at Hilton London Bankside

 Vegan friendly hotels versus vegan hotels

-The things I appreciated the most about my stay at the vegan suite were a) I didn’t have to explain myself and feel like a ‘nuisance’ and b) I could consume with good conscience and without wondering whether it is really vegan or not.
+The things I appreciated the most about my stay at the vegan suite were a) I didn’t have to explain myself and feel like a ‘nuisance’ and b) I was able to consume with good conscience and without wondering whether it is really vegan or not.

-As a huge London fan, I was over the moon to find such a wide range of vegan restaurants in London or at least several vegan options on the menu in most restaurants, yet surprised that I couldn’t find many vegan friendly hotels, let alone vegan hotels in London.
+As a huge London fan, I was over the moon to find such a wide range of vegan restaurants in London or at least several vegan options on the menu in most restaurants.
+At the same time, I was surprised that I couldn’t find many vegan friendly hotels, let alone vegan hotels in London, which sparked a new business idea to offer vegan hotel consulting services and create vegan hotel concepts for a seamless customer journey from booking to check-out for the discerning vegan guest.

 Whereas a vegan friendly hotel caters to the vegan traveler in terms of food choices, a vegan hotel only serves vegan food.
 In my opinion, a hotel that identifies as a vegan hotel should, however, aspire to create a fully plant-based experience throughout the hotel.
 Vegan friendly interior design, whether in homes, restaurants or hotels may not be the norm (yet), but I believe it is the future.